 International Brotherhood of Teamsters joins with the National Automobile Transporters to launch a program of voluntary compliance with Occupational Safety and Health Administration mandates.

-March: Secretary-Treasurer Thomas Flynn dies, Murray W. Miller succeeds Flynn.
+March: Secretary-Treasurer Thomas Flynn dies; Murray W. Miller succeeds Flynn.

-July: General Executive Board endorses Richard Nixon for president; various forms of active campaign support follow (such as Northern California Labor for Nixon Committee).
+July: General Executive Board endorses Richard Nixon for president; various forms of active campaign support follow (such as the Northern California Labor for Nixon Committee).

 August: International Brotherhood of Teamsters and Brewery Workers announce procedures that will lead to merger; International Brotherhood of Teamsters launches “America on the Move” – a traveling 40-foot van that makes information on drugs and the environment available to the cities it visits.

 October: Department of Safety and Health is established at International Brotherhood of Teamsters, with R.V.
 Durham as director.

 November: Brewery Workers convention approves merger into International Brotherhood of Teamsters.